dssg/triage/docs/sources/dirtyduck/inspections.md

     of precision, but your recall will be ~5%.

+### Where to go from here

+Ready to get started with your own data?
+Check out [the suggested project workflow](https://dssg.github.io/triage/triage_project_workflow/) for some tips about how to iterate and tune the pipeline for your project.

+Want to work through another example?
+Take a look at our [early warning system case study](https://dssg.github.io/triage/dirtyduck/eis/)

 [^1]: If you assume a *uniform* distribution, it will make sense to select facilities at random.